Cargo 200 (film): Plot

 In the morning, Zhurov takes distressed Anzhelika hostage, puts her in on his police motorcycle and takes her to his apartment in Leninsk where he lives with his deranged alcoholic mother; on their way, he stops to call the local police department to report that a man (Sunka) has been murdered in Kalyayevo.
 In his apartment, Zhurov handcuffs Anzhelika to his bed and places her under the supervision of his demented mother, who spends her days watching estrada performances on TV and believes that the girl is Zhurov’s unrequited love interest.
 Anzhelika threatens that her father, who is a high-ranking official of the party, and her fiancé Nikolay Gorbunov, who is an army paratrooper, will save her, to which Zhurov seems indifferent.
 He later finds out that Anzhelika’s fiancé had just been killed in the Soviet-Afghan War and that his coffin is set to arrive in Nizhny Volok among the bodies of other paratroopers (colloquially referred to as Cargo 200).
 Zhurov arranges to have the coffin shipped to his apartment, where he opens it and throws the corpse on the bed next to Anzhelika, causing her great distress.
 The captain later brings in several detainees to gang-rape Anzhelika, while he himself sits and watches; when he thinks that one of the inmates (Aleksandr Bashirov) “fails to please” Anzhelika, he shoots him and leaves him on the bed next to Nikolay’s corpse.

 Having noticed Zhurov take Anzhelika, Valery hastily leaves Alexey’s house, leaving the hungover moonshiner alone.
 Later in the day, police officers arrive at Alexey’s house and arrest him for the alleged murder of his worker Sunka.
 Captain Zhurov visits Alexey in his cell and convinces him to take the blame for the crime in return for some unexplained earlier favors.
 While in jail, Alexey gets a visit from his wife Antonina and tells her not to worry.
 Antonina meets Artyom, whose testimony might exonerate her husband, but Artyom refuses to testify since his involvement in the case would jeopardize his academic career.
 Alexey is subsequently convicted, sentenced to capital punishment, and summarily executed.
-Furious at Zhurov for setting up her husband, Antonina takes the shotgun and goes to Zhurov's apartment, where she encounters Anzhelika still chained to the bed next to the rotting corpses and the captain reading stolen Nikolay’s letters to her.
-Antonina kills Zhurov, closes the door and walks out without attempting to help the girl despite her pleas.
+Furious at Zhurov for setting up her husband, Antonina takes the shotgun and goes to Zhurov's apartment, where she encounters Anzhelika still chained to the bed next to the rotting corpses and the captain reading Nikolay’s stolen letters to her.
+Antonina fatally shoots Zhurov, closes the door and walks out without attempting to help the girl despite her pleas.

 Overwhelmed by guilt for letting Alexey get executed, Artyom enters a church and asks to be baptized.
-In the last scenes Valery, who managed to keep a low profile through the entire affair, is shown discussing business propositions with Artyom's son, Slava at Kino concert.
+In the last scenes Valery, who managed to keep a low profile through the entire affair, is shown discussing business propositions with Artyom's son, Slava at a Kino concert.
 The two are excited about the amount of money that can be made in the disintegrating country.